Leander Paes set to return to India’s Davis Cup squad after one year

 While the national federation is awaiting a final response from the world governing body ITF on the venue for the November 29-30 tie, it has already sent names of the players and support staff members for securing visa.

-AITA secretary general Hironmoy Chatterjee said that Paes has confirmed his availability for the tie in Islamabad.
+AITA secretary general Hironmoy Chatterjee told PTI that Paes has confirmed his availability for the tie in Islamabad.

 “ITF wanted us to start the visa process, so we sent a few names, including Leander’s.
 The tie will be played on grass and Leander, on grass, is very formidable.
 We will select a final team soon, nothing is finalised as yet,” Chatterjee said.